DF1229/sudoku-visualizer/README.md

 - Must consist of a single object, with a single property called `data`, which is an array.
 - The `data` array must contain 9 unnamed arrays, which must have 9 numbers each.

-Each array inside the `data` array will be seen as a row of the sudoku, and each number in the inner arrays will be seen as a column.
+Each array inside the `data` array will be seen as a row of the sudoku, and each number in the inner arrays will be seen as a cell in the sudoku.

 Example body content:
 ```